Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Numerical results

 \section{Numerical results}

 The proposed approach is thus divided into two sequential steps: first the noise classifier network is applied to compute whether Gaussian ($\delta=1$) or Poisson ($\delta=0$) noise is observed in the image at hand.
 Then such parameter is plugged into \eqref{eq:whole_image_mu}, so that the trained network $f_{\bm{\theta}}$ computing pixel-wise the parameter map $\bm{\mu}$ is applied in a sliding-window fashion.
+A comprehensive overview of our proposed pipeline is shown in Fig.~\ref{fig:pipeline}.
 In the following we report the results obtained in correspondence of a Gaussian denoising task with fixed variance $\sigma^2 = 0.01$ and a Poisson denoising task with fixed parameter $\alpha = 30$ after noise model selection is performed.